ethyla/bls12-381-hash-to-curve/README.md

 Working:
 expand_msg_xmd
 hash_to_field fp and fp2

-needs testing:
-hash_to_curve g1 and g2
+hash_to_curve g1 and g2 (provided you have a node with bls precompiles enabled)

 ### Notes